panzerdp/dmitripavlutin.com/content/posts/106-defined-variable/index.md

 ## 3. Using *try/catch*

-When accessing the value of a non defined variable, JavaScript throws a reference error:
+When accessing a non defined variable, JavaScript throws a reference error:

 ```javascript
 // missingVar is not defined
 missingVar; // throws "ReferenceError: missingVar is not defined"
 ```

 So... what about wrapping the checked variable in a `try` block, and try to catch the reference error?
+If the error is caught, that would mean that the variable is not defined:

 ```javascript
 // missingVar is not defined